impressdesigns/sanmar-sdk/README.md

-# darbiadev-sanmar
+# SanMar SDK

-A wrapper around SanMar's SOAP API

-Currently supports
-- Getting license plate contents
+The API documentation is available at https://www.sanmar.com/resources/electronicintegration/integrationofferings